UCET is excited to be part of the 1st Edcamp St. George

 “I really enjoyed the open format of each session.
 Everyone’s ideas were heard and addressed within each session, regardless of current level of understanding.”
 Kathryn Morrison

 “I have been hungering for a collaborative experience like this.
-Edcamp Utah met my expectations and beyond.”
+Edcamp met my expectations and beyond.”
 Sharon Moore